mariele-lensink/Plasmid-Length/README.md

   *program will first produce the same initial plot as the default settting:*
   ![Frequency of Read Lengths](githubexample1.jpg)

-  *but after calculating the threshold value between the 2 modes, will produce a second plot, this time only containg the reads after the cutoff. *
+  *but after calculating the threshold value between the 2 modes, will produce a second plot, this time only containg the reads after the cutoff*
   ![Frequecny of Read Lengths Greater than Threshold Value](githubexample2.jpg)

-  *then it will write an output file called "exampleReadsOutput.fastq" (according to user input) of all of the reads from the bin with the highest count
+  *then it will write an output file called "exampleReadsOutput.fastq" (according to user input) of all of the reads from the bin with the highest count*